alfredroney/SquareDuino/README.md

 To Do
 =====
- * Verify and fine-tune noteCounts table
- * Clean up the noteCounts generator notebook (maybe a Mathematica plug-in?)
+ * Maybe a Mathematica tuning calculator CDF?
  * Make some YouTube demos that aren't lame

 Planned